 This is the most common type of diabetes.
-People with this type of diabetes cannot use insulin well and therefore need to take tablets or insulin.
-People who are overweight and inactive have increased risk of developing type 2 diabetes.
+People with this type of diabetes do not make enough insulin and/or the body's cells do not respond to insulin.
+Therefore they need to take tablets to help the body to make more insulin or that help insulin to do its job; or they may need to take insulin injections every day.
+People who are overweight and inactive have an increased risk of developing type 2 diabetes.